robolyst/osquant/content/choosing_guassian_kernal_bandwidth/index.md

 ### Ahn's method

-A study conducted by Ahn looks at classification problems and choose a kernel's parameters by minimising the average distance between points of the same class and maximising the average distance between points of different classes \cite{Ahn2010}.
+A study conducted by Ahn looks at classification problems and choose a kernel's parameters by minimising the average distance between points of the same class and maximising the average distance between points of different classes [^Ahn2010].

-If we represent \\(\textbf{x}_i\\) and \\(\textbf{y}_j\\) to be vectors of two different classes, we can write the mean distance between vectors of the same class as:
+If we represent \\(\textbf{x}_i\\) and \\(\textbf{y}_j\\) to be vectors of two difference classes, we can write the mean distance between vectors of the same class as:

 $$
 \begin{aligned}
 & \frac{1}{2} \left(